 To install the latest

 To install pre-release versions of packages, use the

 Some packages have optional extras.
 You can tell pip to install these by specifying the extra in brackets:

-pip can install a package directly from source, for example:
+pip can install a package directly from its source code.
+For example, to install

 cd google-auth python3 -m pip install .